Search by Keyword

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartridges did not have the capability to include entire albums, so two truncated four-song versions of "Beatles '65" were released in this portable format, "I'm A Loser" being on one of these.
 These "Playtapes" are highly collectable today.

-When Capitol released their 8-track version of the album "Beatles VI" in 1969, they included "I'm A Loser" as a bonus track.
-This was done in order to flesh out the eleven songs to twelve, which could more readily be divided between the four tracks of the tape.
+When Capitol released their 8-track version of the album "Beatles VI" in 1967, they included "I'm A Loser" as a bonus track.
+This was done in order to flesh out the eleven songs to twelve, which could more readily be divided between the four channels of the tape.

 The first time the original British "Beatles For Sale" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in February of 1987.
 This album included "I'm A Loser" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
 This version of the album was only available for a short time and is quite collectible today.